Thiago-Simoes/OrionAuth.jl/docs/src/manual/relationships.md

 # Defining Relationships

-OrionAuth leverages NebulaORM to create relationships between models.
+OrionAuth leverages OrionORM to create relationships between models.
 This manual explains how to create related models and query them.

 ## Creating Related Models
 You can define relationships by specifying association attributes when creating a model.
 For example, defining a `Profile` linked to a user: